WeblateOrg/weblate/docs/user/glossary.rst

 this for names or other terms which should not change while translating.
 Such terms are visually highlighted in the glossary sidebar.

-The terms can be flagged in the source language using :guilabel:`Tools` ↓ :guilabel:`Mark as read-only`.
+The terms can be flagged using :guilabel:`Tools` ↓ :guilabel:`Mark as read-only`.
 In the background this toggles the ``read-only`` flag of the string.